marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

 Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal under `lore.core.equal?`.
-Lists are unordered by default.
+A list `v1` is less than another list `v2` if their elements follow lexicographic ordering under `lore.core.less_than?`.
+If all elements are equal, but `v1` is shorter than `v2`, `v1 < v2` holds.